delftswa2017/desosa2017/yarn/chapter.md

 The fast release process is largely automated by [@bestander].
 The master branch is taken and a new version-stable branch is created along with a tag.
-CI is triggered and builds a .tar file, that is deployed to GitHub releases.
+A Jenkins build is triggered and builds a .tar file, that is deployed to GitHub releases.
 Then, [@bestander] tests it on internal Facebook repositories.
 Any bugs found will be reported in issues.
 When fixes for these bugs are merged into master, they are added to the version branch.